Blind238/SwipeTable/src/pages/reports/internship-report.md

 The interaction/interface design contains a complete description of the specifications from the analysis phase.

 **Progress**
 From the preliminary research I figured out how the interaction should feel like.
-The idea was to make it easy and if possible intuitive to use the plugin.
-I made some wireframes to show the intended interactions, which is attached.
+The idea was to make it easy and if possible intuitive to use the library.
+I made some wireframes to show the intended interactions.
+The presentation showing the wireframes can be downloaded [here](https://www.dropbox.com/s/bcdeb0zhg0udpvq/Wireframes-rev1.pptx).
+Other things such as positioning of the buttons and suggested interactions can be found in Appendix 4.5.

 The design changed as development went on to account for user behavior and expectations.
 The basic navigation stayed the same while details on the buttons and header were added to encourage interaction.

 Interesting thing that I've noticed is that people tend to want to scroll vertically instead of horizontally.
 To counteract this I gave horizontal feedback to vertical scrolling, thus encouraging desired behavior.

+At one point Egor Kloos suggested onboarding as a way to get the user to understand the library.
+After some sketching and thinking about it I decided not to do it, the library would be going into app territory.
+The resulting process is the last image in Appendix 4.5.

 **Room for improvement**
-`Description`
+I'd like to explore more UX ideas in a different type of project.
+I'm pretty satisfied with what I've done in this project though.

 ## 4.6.
 Technical Design
 **Description**